kitnil/awesome/README.md

 - [hydra](https://github.com/NixOS/hydra) - Hydra, the Nix-based continuous build system
 - [backuppc](https://github.com/backuppc/backuppc) - BackupPC is a high-performance, enterprise-grade system for backing up to a server's disk.
 - [imapsync](https://github.com/imapsync/imapsync) - Imapsync is an IMAP transfers tool.
 The purpose of imapsync is to migrate IMAP accounts or to backup IMAP accounts.
 IMAP is one of the three current standard protocols to access mailboxes, the two others are POP3 and HTTP with webmails, webmails are often tied to an IMAP server.
 Upstream website is
-- [hw-probe](https://github.com/linuxhw/hw-probe) - A tool to probe for hardware, check operability and find drivers
+- [hw-probe](https://github.com/linuxhw/hw-probe) - Probe for hardware, check operability and find drivers
 - [rpmgrill](https://github.com/default-to-open/rpmgrill) - Static package analysis of RPM builds
 - [lm-sensors](https://github.com/lm-sensors/lm-sensors) - lm-sensors repository
 - [AnyEvent-Redis](https://github.com/miyagawa/AnyEvent-Redis) - Asynchronous Redis client